cryptopunksnotdead/punks.journal/why-the-csv-stdlib-is-broken.md

-## CSV Format - Strict Out-of-the-Box CSV Format - No Batteries Included
+## Strict CSV Format "Out-of-the-Box" - No Batteries Included (No Leading and Trailing Whitespace, No Blanks, No Comments, ...)

 Let's say you want to read in a CSV datafile with comments and skipping blank lines